 The tender competition for a facility used for temporary relocation by Finlandia Hall organized by the City of Helsinki was won on quality points by FM-Haus.
 The company specializes in creating modular CLT element buildings.
 The CLT and glued laminated timber surfaces used in Little Finlandia were produced from spruce and fire protected using environmentally friendly NT DECO flame retardant at the FM-Haus factory.
 This was the first time that the company used a flame retardant produced by Nordtreat.

 “NT DECO is an ecological and technically outstanding flame retardant that meets the requirements of fire class B-s1, d0.
-The service provided by Nordtreat was excellent, and we have now been able to certify an industrial fire protecting method for CLT.
+The service provided by Nordtreat was excellent, and we have now been able to certify an industrial fire protecting method for CLT."

 Project Manager Jere Kinnunen, FM-Haus

 The suggestion to use NT DECO came from FM-Haus and after taking a closer look at the product, Jaakko Torvinen agreed on the choice of flame retardant.
-The chosen tone was NTD 31, which produces a natural look with its neutral light color without covering the wood pattern.
+The chosen tone was NTD 31, which produces a natural look with its neutral light colour without covering the wood pattern.
 To achieve the same tone throughout the building, pillars and beams were also treated with the tinted flame retardant, even though fire protection was not required for them.

 “Nordtreat delivered me samples showing the desired tone, based on which FM-Haus produced larger sample pieces to support decision-making.
 The achieved result was excellent and highly consistent throughout the building.
 My colleagues have also noticed this.”